 How do you successfully approach being anti-racist rigorously?

 Leaders on the call are searching for actions and examples for addressing anti-racism beyond the obvious ones, like segmenting by race or equal compensation.
 For example, addressing anti-racist commentary and language at the office was something the leaders on the call were grappling with.
 How do you address it?
 At GitLab people are reminded of language every single day.

 As an example, in their quest to be a more inclusive company, they try to not use language with violent connotations.
 They’ve created GitLab’s top misused terms to help set the bar high on off-color comments that are not allowed.
 And when off-color comments do happen, it gets an immediate response so people are reminded not to do that.
 Another approach Gitlab has taken to add to their diversity is outbound recruiting.
 With outbound recruiting, they can select who they approach.
 Lastly, reflection is another approach, and allowing one to reflect can result in tangible actions, which GitLab outlines here in their “Journey to a Diverse and Inclusive Workplace.”

 “What you do and what you don’t do says lots of things.”

-Dave reminds the leaders on the call that “what you do and what you don’t do says lots of things.”
-Additionally, he mentions playing a role in increasing the pool of applicants for Blacks and other underrepresented races – getting more people opportunities early enough so that they can filter up to more senior positions in the future.
-While at AT&T they focused on college scholarships and hiring candidates from the Black community right out of college.
-Dave also mentions diversity at the board level is easier as that is solving for two people out of ten, as an example.
-But when companies are targeting percentages, X percent to be diverse, in a big organization, the numbers can be pretty daunting, which leads to his point of action to increase the pool of applicants.
+Dave reminds the leaders on the call that, “What you do and what you don’t do says lots of things.”
+Additionally, he mentions playing a role in increasing the pool of applicants for Black and other underrepresented races — getting more people opportunities early enough so that they can filter up to more senior positions in the future.
+While at AT&T, they focused on college scholarships and hiring candidates from the Black community right out of college.
+Dave also mentions that diversity at the board level is easier to accomplish, as this is solving for two people out of ten.
+But when companies are targeting percentages of diversity within a big organization, the numbers can be pretty daunting, which supports his point of action to increase the pool of applicants.